unixist/cryptostalker/README.md

 # How it works
 When cryptostalker runs, it places a recursive file system watch on the path specified with the ```--path``` command line flag.

 Whenever a new file is created, it is inspected for randomness via the [randumb](github.com/unixist/randumb) library.
-If it is random, and within the ```window``` and ```count``` parameters, a message will be output saying that a suspicious file is found.
+If it is deemed random, and within the ```--window``` and ```--count``` parameters, a message will be output saying that a suspicious file is found.
 This is possibly indicative of a newly-placed encrypted file somewhere on the filesystem under the ```--path``` directory.

 If the ```--stopAge``` command line flag is specified, any new process created within ```stopAge``` seconds of an encrypted file being detected will be terminated.
 The idea is to stop processes that might be responsible for performing the file encryption.
 This is a powerful, yet dangerous feature.